 First thing first, welcome!
 Signing up for SunDo is easy and simple.
-All you need to do is to download the app, choose the Volunteer option, create your profile and… start volunteering!
+All you need to do is to download the app, create your profile and… start volunteering!

-Volunteers do not pay to use the app, but farmers pay a matching fee for each volunteer who has registered and arrived an activity.
+Volunteers do not pay to use the app, but farmers pay subscription fee for using the system.

 SunDo farmers are farmers from all over the country who appreciate the benefits of working with volunteers and committed to provide them with a unique experience.
 You can learn about the farmers’ farms and the past activities they hosted through their personal profile.